-The department individually contacts the students whose GPA is less than 0.5 and gives guidance at the end of the academic year.
-This system is to give a chance to the students to look back on their school life and study plan, and consult faculty/staff on their future academic plan.
-In case the students do not show any improvement in their motivation after such guidance, the university may recommend withdrawal from the university.
+The department individually contacts students whose GPA is lower than 0.5 and gives guidance at the end of the academic year.
+This system is intended to give students a chance to look back on their school life and study plan, and consult faculty/staff on their future academic plans.
+In case students do not show any improvement in their motivation after such guidance, the university may recommend withdrawal from the university.